-The Bundestag is a historic symbol of German politics, but it’s also today the political center of the country.
-The German parliament meets here daily to discuss the agenda of the Bundesrepublik.
-Visiting the parliament sounds excruciatingly boring, but the Reichtstagsgebäude – that’s the name of the building – is definitely worth seeing (the “Bundestag”, our parliament, was known formerly as “Reichstag”, but Germans don’t like to say Reich anymore for obvious reasons).
+The Bundestag has always been the political center of modern Germany.
+The German parliament members meet here on a daily basis to discuss the agenda of the state.
+Visiting the parliament sounds excruciatingly boring, but the Reichtstagsgebäude – that’s the name of the building – is definitely worth seeing for its incredible architecture and history.

 The history of the Reichstag

 The Reichstagsgebäude in Berlin has had a very famous run as one of the most iconic buildings in world history.
 It was completed in 1894, then quickly rose to fame when it was set on fire in 1933 – the Reichstagsbrand that allowed Hitler to seize power in Germany.
 After WWII, the Soviets used the heavily damaged Reichstag as background setting for their propaganda: they re-enacted the capture of Berlin via photography.
 You can still see where the Russian soliders left their graffiti in the walls of the building.
-Before Berlin became the capital of Germany again, the Reichstag just kinda lay there for a while, like, around 30 years.
+Before Berlin became the capital of Germany again, the Reichstag was in a 30 year state of hibernation..

-Finally, renovations of the Bundestag were set to begin in 1995, after the Wall came down, and the job was given to Foster + Partners, the architectural firm by famous Norman Foster.
-Just shortly before they began, the Reichstag was briefly also a monumental art piece by Christo and Jean-Claude, who wrapped the whole building in enormous strips of fabric.
+Finally, renovations of the Bundestag were set to begin in 1995, five years after the Berlin Wall came down.
+The job was given to Foster + Partners, the architectural firm by famous Norman Foster.
+Just shortly before they began constructions, the Reichstag was also briefly a monumental art piece by Christo and Jean-Claude, who wrapped the whole building in enormous strips of fabric.
 You can see the exhibition of the wrapped Bundestag in its various stages on the 2nd floor of the building.

 The architecture of the Reichstagsgebäude after renovations

 The general structure of what was left of the German Reichstag was to be preserved, which is why today, you can still see a very old building (with very old and preserved cyrillic graffiti!) with modernized elements.
 The futuristic dome was added to the winning architectural concept much later, when Foster had already created an intricate design of the new Reichstag, but the Germans really wanted their dome back.